Particular/docs.particular.net/persistence/mongodb/migrating-from-sbmako.md

 include: must-apply-conventions-for-version

-In addition, the collection naming convention must be configured to match the one used by `NServiceBus.MongoDB`, `type => type.Name`, as demonstrated in the above snippet.
+In addition, the collection naming convention for sagas must be configured to match the one used by `NServiceBus.MongoDB`, `type => type.Name`, as demonstrated in the above snippet.

 ## Saga data class changes